runtime-env/import-meta-env/docs/guide/getting-started/installation.md

 # Installation

+> If your toolchain is not listed below, please feel free to [file an issue](https://github.com/iendeavor/import-meta-env/issues/new) on GitHub.

 1. Choose a transformation plugin to replace `import.meta.env.KEY` with placeholders:

    - If you're already using Babel, you can install [babel plugin](#install-babel-plugin).